 The container is permitted to destroy a conversation and all state held in its context at any time in order to conserve resources.
 A CDI implementation will normally do this on the basis of some kind of timeout-though this is not required by the specification.
 The timeout is the period of inactivity before the conversation is destroyed (as opposed to the amount of time the conversation is active).

 The Conversation object provides a method to set the timeout.
-This is a hint to the container, which
+This is a hint to the container, which is free to ignore the setting.

 '''

 conversation.setTimeout(timeoutInMillis);

 '''